Tiszapüspöki

-Tiszapüspöki is a village in Jász-Nagykun-Szolnok county's Törökszentmiklós district, in the Northern Great Plain region of central Hungary.
+Tiszapüspöki is a village in Jász-Nagykun-Szolnok county's Törökszentmiklós District, in the Northern Great Plain region of central Hungary.
 It is an agricultural village.

 Geography

-Tiszapüspöki is located on the left bank of the Tisza, in the neighbourhood of Szajol, 8 km northwest of Törökszentmiklós.
+Tiszapüspöki is on the left bank of the Tisza, in the neighbourhood of Szajol, 8 km northwest of Törökszentmiklós.
 It covers an area of 37.45 km2 and has a population of 2000 people (2024).

 Access

 The settlement is easily accessible even from more distant parts of the country because the junction of Main Road 4, the M4 motorway, and Main Road 46 is located at its southern border.
 However, regarding its built-up area, the village can be considered a cul-de-sac, as it can only be reached by a paved road from one direction—via secondary road number 32 127 starting from the aforementioned junction.

 History

 Tiszapüspöki and the surrounding areas have been inhabited since ancient times.
 Pottery shards suggest that the area was once home to the thriving Körös culture.
 From later periods, we have artifacts including a Sarmatian mound vessel, a bowl, and additional pottery fragments.
 A cemetery from the time of the Hungarian conquest also yielded items such as a silver ring.

 The first written mention of the place dates back to 1009, during the establishment of the Diocese of Eger.
 Later, a document from King Béla IV in 1261 confirms the diocese's land grant, referring to it as Pispuky.

 The 16th century marked a flourishing period for the settlement, which began maintaining parish records from 1622 and constructed a new chapel in 1643.
 The name of Tiszapüspöki village is recorded in Székely-Hungarian runes.

 Between 1692 and 1699, it was recorded as a deserted settlement, a wasteland.
 After 1718, settlers arrived from Jászság, Eger, and Galicia.
 The first "craftsmen" appeared, including water millers, brickmakers, and cobblers.

 In 1804, it was transferred to the ownership of the Chapter of Szatmár.
 Between 1851 and 1932, the regulation of the Tisza River took place near Tiszapüspöki.